MSc Biomedical Egyptology / Course details

 The data derived from these studies has led to a transformation in how the ethnography, relationships, culture, diseases and medicine of people from the 30th century BC to the first century of the Common Era are viewed.

-At certificate level you will gain an understanding of how the technologies of biomedical Egyptology have, and will, increasingly impact our understanding of how cultures and civilisations changed in this unique geographical setting across three millennia from the Predynastic period.
+At CPD and certificate level you will gain an understanding of how the technologies of biomedical Egyptology have, and will, increasingly impact our understanding of how cultures and civilisations changed in this unique geographical setting across three millennia from the Predynastic period.

 The diploma allows a much greater understanding to be acquired and the full master's degree gives you the opportunity to undertake a piece of primary research that will set you apart as an expert in the field.

-- Enabling you to undertake and complete a significant piece of scientific biomedical research that furthers our knowledge and understanding of one or more of the life, cultures, beliefs afflictions, and medicine of ancient Egypt (MSc only).
+- enable you to undertake and complete a significant piece of scientific biomedical research that furthers our knowledge and understanding of one or more of the life, cultures, beliefs afflictions, and medicine of ancient Egypt (MSc only).

 Teaching and learning